 Well, I can only really speak for myself.
 But in my experience, it’s actually possible to draw a line between those two seemingly unrelated news items.

 Except none of this has been due to cheaper prices online.
 It’s been due to the fact that the products available in stores just aren’t all that interesting to us.
-There’s nothing we really need.
-And the only things we have tended to look around for, have been nostalgic items – things we had when we were kids and would like to own again, or items that somehow tap into a certain retro appeal.
+The only things we have tended to look for this year, have been nostalgic items – things we had when we were kids and would like to own again, or items that somehow tap into a certain retro appeal.
+Perhaps this is a function of my age group.

-Generally, these types of things aren’t readily available from retailers, and the only place to find them is online.
+Generally, these types of retro items aren’t readily available from retailers, and the only place to find them is online.

 A lot of modern toys are just boring…

-Toys R’ Us pretty much only stocks two R/C brands now: Fast Lane and New Bright.
+At time of writing, Toys R’ Us pretty much only stocks two R/C brands: Fast Lane and New Bright.
 Both of these are fairly generic brands with a range of uninspiring cars.
 They have a few that look reasonable – a jeep here, a sports car there.
 But there’s nothing very imaginative or interesting in the range.
 It’s mostly just a bunch of cheap looking trucks and pickups with massive, oversized wheels.
 And if you picked up a Toys R’ Us catalogue from 10 years ago, it would look much the same.

 Nikko too, has a somewhat mediocre line-up these days – but at least they’re better quality than Fast Lane or New Bright.
 Alas, Toys R Us barely even stocks Nikko anymore.